Learning About the HPV Vaccine

 What else do you need to know?

-Having the HPV vaccine does not change your need for Pap tests.
-Women who have had the HPV vaccine should follow the same Pap test schedule as women who have not had the vaccine.
+Having the HPV vaccine does not change the schedule for getting Pap tests.
+If you've had the HPV vaccine, follow the same Pap test schedule as those who haven't had the vaccine.

-If you are a parent of a child who's getting the shot, talk to your child about HPV and the vaccine.
-It's a chance to teach your child about safer sex and STIs.
-Having your child get the shot doesn't mean you're giving your child permission to have sex.
+If you are a parent of a child who's getting the vaccine, talk to your child about HPV and the vaccine.
+It's a chance to teach your child about safer sex and sexually transmitted infections (STIs).

 • Take an over-the-counter pain medicine, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin), to relieve common side effects.
+Be safe with medicines.
 Read and follow all instructions on the label.

 • Put ice or a cold pack on the sore area for 10 to 20 minutes at a time.
 Put a thin cloth between the ice and your skin.